minjeeeko/minjeeeko/README.md

 ## Hello, World 🙃 I'm Minjee.

-- I want to be a Data scientist who loves to analyzing data and discovering insights of data !
+- I want to be a Data analyst/scientist who loves to analyzing data and discovering insights of data !
 - I majored in Spatial Information Engineering as a bachelor's degree and studied Spatial Data Science as a master's degree.
-- After graduating from master's in August 2022, I am looking for a job to become a Data Analyst/Scientist 🖐
 <br>

 ## 💻 Stack